Share This Guide

 Step 3: Build the Side Panels

-The side panels are needed to be supported with cross supports that connect through pilot holes to the posts.
+The side panels need to be supported with cross supports that connect through pilot holes to the posts.
 On top of them, the slats are installed and built as the side supports.

 Connect the supports and side panels well with screws, adhesive, etc.